Crosley Record Player Not Spinning? Here Are Solutions

 Solution:

-Always use the power adapter which is compatible with your record player model.
+Always use the power adapter that is compatible with your record player model.
 You can check the power adapter compatibility with the customer support of your record player brand.

 Reason 8: Failed Motor